-The Mendocino Music Festival is offering twelve string players full scholarships for the 2019 Season.
+The Mendocino Music Festival is offering twelve string players full scholarships for the 2020 Season.
 This program is limited to serious musicians between the ages of 18 and 26.
-The Emerging Artists Program includes coaching in an intensive 2½ weeks of chamber music as well as participation in the Festival Orchestra in the company of professional musicians from the Bay Area, local artists, and soloists of national and international renown.
-The Festival, now in its 33rd season, takes place in one of the most spectacular spots on the northern California coast.
+The Emerging Artists Program includes coaching in an intensive 2½ weeks of chamber music as well as participation in the Festival Orchestra in the company of professional musicians from the Bay Area, local artists, and soloists of national and international renown, in one of the most spectacular spots on the northern California coast.

 Host families will provide participants with lodging, kitchen privileges and, in some cases, breakfast.
 Although the MMF will provide substantial morning snacks on orchestra rehearsal days at the Festival tent, participants are expected to provide for their own meals and transportation.

-Cellist Julie Feldman – Director Violinist Michelle Kim – Assistant Director
+Cellist Julie Feldman – Director Cellist Tyler De Vigal – Assistant Director

 Chamber Music Coaches

 Jay Zhong began studying the violin at age four and started his professional career with a recital on the main stage of New York’s Carnegie Hall.
-He has earned critical acclaim for his solo recitals and chamber music performances across four continents of the globe.
+He has earned critical acclaim for his solo recitals and chamber music performances across four continents.
 He has been a full time professor and master class teacher in many universities throughout the United States.
-Jay has recorded Ysaye’s Six Solo Violin Sonatas and written his pedagogical findings in his book, A Violinist’s handbook, A Simpler Manual to Learn the Instrument.
+Jay has recorded Ysaye’s Six Solo Violin Sonatas and written his pedagogical findings in his book, A Violinist’s Handbook, A Simpler Manual to Learn the Instrument.
 He is currently the Associate Concertmaster for the Santa Rosa Symphony and is on the music faculty of Sonoma State University.

 Cellist Stephen Harrison has been a member of the Stanford University faculty since 1983, when he returned to his native Bay Area to co-found the Stanford String Quartet.
 In 1998 he became the founding cellist of the Ives Quartet and is now co-Artistic Director of the Ives Collective.
 These ensembles have commissioned works from composers such as William Bolcom, Ben Johnston, Elinor Armer, and Dan Becker.
 Cellist of the San Francisco Contemporary Music Players since 1986, he has performed internationally and recorded for the Naxos, Music and Arts, CRI, New Albion, Newport Classics, AIX, New World and Bridge recording labels.